Determine if Centralized Deployment of add-ins works for your organization

 Centralized Deployment FAQ (article)

-Upgrade your Microsoft 365 for business users to the latest Office client (article)
+Upgrade your Microsoft 365 for business users to the latest version (article)